NF-7/GuessMyNumber/README.md

 Code is reusable by anyone.
 Open to additional suggestions regarding code usage/better coding with DRY principle in mind.

 This is the English version of the minigame and it does not include writing streamlined code in order with the DRY principle.
-That code is included in the separate folder named SLO.
+That code is included in the separate branch named SLO.